setiproz/iOS_API_Memory_helper/README.md

 Intrestingly, I learn a way from a Japanese series, which can help me remeber thing in a very effective way.
 The name of the way is "Memory Tree", in which you should organize the things you wanna keep in mind in a associate way.
 These PDF use this way to organize the API.
 And I belive these document can help developer remeber API more effectively, which can greatly help to increase the developing speed.

+## What should do next?
+I will add more and more API document in these way in the future.
+If you wanna help me, just fork it, submmit the pull request.